by22shh/yakov-suits/README.md

 ## Deploy on reg.ru

 This project is configured for automatic deployment to reg.ru hosting via GitHub Actions.
 The deployment runs automatically on every push to the `master` branch.
+Make sure to configure FTP credentials in GitHub environment secrets before deployment.